-A One-On-One Interview with Mr. Super Bowl Rodney Barreto
+A One-On-One with Mr. Super Bowl, Rodney Barreto

 Rodney Barreto started off patrolling the streets of Coconut Grove 30 years ago.
-Today he’s one of the Sunshine State’s most influential forces.
+Today he’s responsible for bringing three Super Bowl games to Miami.

 Rodney Barreto has led Miami to the Super Bowl end zone three times—“my own record,” he says.
 Barreto’s post as chairman of the Miami Super Bowl Host Committee positions him as the city’s ultimate cheerleader, securing and overseeing an event expected to bring in $500 million in tourism dollars and leave what he hopes is a lasting, positive impact on the city.
 A key figure in making the Magic City more magical over the last 30 years through development, business consulting and civic leadership, the Miami native has also dedicated his professional life to helping protect Florida’s delicate ecosystems, as chairman of the Florida Fish and Wildlife Conservation Commission for seven years (and a member of the commission for 10).